unt-libraries/edtf-validate/README.md

 Acknowledgements
 ----------------

-The Extended Date Time Format was developed at the UNT Libraries and has been worked on by a number of developers over the years including
+The edtf-validate was developed at the UNT Libraries and has been worked on by a number of developers over the years including

 [Joey Liechty](https://github.com/yeahdef)